The life of Oscar Romero, like Elizabeth Ann Seton’s, teaches the need to do the works of mercy, including the very difficult ones.

 For most of us, the works of mercy mean food and clothing drives.
 For Romero and Mother Seton, it meant tolerating terrible suffering and bringing difficult healing.
 Consider how their lives reflect some of the tougher works of mercy.

 Oscar Romero was born in El Salvador in 1917, where “instructing the ignorant” was tough.
 The city offered public education for Grades 1 through 3 to give a rudimentary understanding of math and reading.
 But Romero’s parents wanted something more for him, so they arranged for a private tutor until age 13.

-Unlike Oscar Romero, she only became Catholic later in life, when her husband was very ill and she brought him to Italy in the hope for a cure.
-He died there, and she found her Catholic faith.
-The Filicchi family introduced her to the Church, and kept in touch with her as she was instructed in the faith and began instructing her own children.
+Unlike Oscar Romero, Elizabeth became Catholic later in life, after she brought her sick husband to Italy in the hope for a cure.
+He died there, and soon after Elizabeth was introduced to the Catholic Church by the Filicchi family.
+They kept in touch with her after she returned home, as she learned the faith and began instructing her own children.